 Day 5.
 Spetses – Ermioni (10 NM)

-The morning after, wake up and departure for Ermioni, off the eastern coast of the Peloponnese.
-Ermioni is a seaside resort built on the ancient hill slopes of “Pronos”, and pine trees surround it.
-You can walk up the hill to find the beautiful chapel of Agia Kiriaki and enjoy the striking view of the sea and the fields of olive, citrus, and pomegranates trees.
+The morning after, wake up and leave for Ermioni, off the eastern coast of the Peloponnese.
+Ermioni is a seaside resort surrounded by pine tree and built on the ancient hill slopes of “Pronos”.
+You can walk up the hill to find the beautiful chapel of Agia Kiriaki and enjoy the striking view of the sea and of the fields of olive, citrus, and pomegranates trees.
 The charming little port is lined with fish tavernas, clubs and bars to spend the night out.
 But, the idyllic beaches around this area are the main attraction of this Peloponnese’ summer destination.
 The most famous are Kouverta beach (with dark-coloured sand), Petrothalassa, Dardiza (pebble beach), Sentoni, Thermisia, and Plepi.

 Day 6.
 Ermioni – Aegina (33 NM)

 In the morning, set sail for Aegina.
 This place is famous, above all, for having the Doric Temple of Aphaia, the ancient goddess and protector of the island, and one of the most remarkable buildings of classical Greek architecture.
 After savouring a delicious suvlaki (marinated chicken) in any of its restaurants, navigate to Kolona beach.
 You can take advantage of the last hours of the day to visit the Archaeological Museum or Apollo’s Temple.
 If you wish to continue sailing, you can also island-hop to the nearby islets of Moni and Metop.